 Similarly, here is another way of letting your users experience product features.
 Relax Melodies allows users to experience some part of each section for free and upgrade to paid/pro version for more.

 5. Ask for user permissions

-It goes without saying that sending too many notifications won’t improve mobile user engagement.
+It goes without saying that sending too many notifications won’t improve mobile user engagement engagement strategy.
 So be sensible here and always ask user permission.
 Otherwise, you’ll only annoy users and it’ll result in multiple uninstalls of your app.

 6. Multi-channel communication

-How to Improve Mobile User Engagement Taking Care of App Retention?
+How to Improve Mobile App User Engagement Taking Care of App Retention?

 The longer you are able to retain a user, the more chances you have to increase user LTV (Lifetime Value).
-So here are a few practices that will help to increase your mobile app user retention and eventually improve overall mobile user engagement.
+So here are a few practices, user engagement campaigns, that will help you increase mobile app user retention and eventually improve overall mobile app user engagement strategy.

 1. Ongoing onboarding